Cohomology of Hom-associative algebras in Loday-Pirashvili category with applications: Representation and Cohomology

-is defined as the cohomology group of $(M,\g,f)$ with coefficients in $(V,W,\varphi)$.
-We only investigate in detail the first and the second cohomology groups which is needed in the following of this paper as follows.
+is defined as the cohomology group of $(M,\g, f)$ with coefficients in $(V,W,\varphi)$.
+Since in this paper, we only need the second cohomology group, the proof of $D\circ D = 0$ for $k=2$ will given in detail as follows.